 An Oklahoma notary public is authorized to perform the following notarial acts (49 OS 6.A and 49 OS 112.1):

 - Witness or attest signatures

-- Certify or attest to a copy of a document
+- Certify or attest copies of documents or other items

 - Exercise such other powers and duties as by law of nations and commercial usage may be performed by notaries public